-The completion of an individual module or any module on the GradDip Commercial Law will not be taken into account for the purposes of awarding credit or recognising prior learning for the LLB.
+The completion of an individual module or any module on the GradDip Commercial Law will not be taken into account for the purposes of awarding recognition of prior learning or credit for the LLB.

-We do not consider recognition of prior learning or accept credit transfer for any module of the CertHE Common Law, GradDip Commercial Law or Graduate Entry LLB.
+We do not consider recognition of prior learning or accept credit transfer for any module of the GradDip Commercial Law or Graduate Entry LLB.